centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-ibm-bladecenter-snmp.md

 ### Network flow

-The target server must be reachable from the Centreon Poller on the UDP/161 SNMP port.
+The target IBM BladeCenter server must be reachable from the Centreon Poller on the UDP/161 SNMP port.

 ## Installation